grishma-gedela/GameHub-Python/README.md

 2. Follow the prompts to choose and play your desired game.
 3. To quit, select option 7 from the menu.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Dependencies

 The following Python modules are required to run the Game Hub.
 Install them using: